-TRUMP ADMINISTRATION GUTS CLEAN WATER and WETLANDS PROTECTION REGULATIONS
+TRUMP ADMINISTRATION GUTTED CLEAN WATER and WETLANDS PROTECTION REGULATIONS

 The Clean Water Act--the federal law that protects water quality across the country--has been in place for 46 years.
 It's Section 404(c) serves as a vital tool to stop the most damaging harm to the nation’s rivers, streams, and wetlands.
 Yet the protections guaranteed by the Clean Water Act are in jeopardy, as the Act is under unprecedented assault.
 In addition to proposed elimination of regulations, the Trump Administration has proposed a federal budget which, if Congress accepts, will continue to slash core programs of the EPA such as monitoring streams and lakes, setting standards to protect them, and enforcing anti-pollution controls.